-On the left side, under the core name, are links to other screens that display information or provide options for the specific core chosen.
-The core-specific options are listed below, with a link to the section of this Guide to find out more:
+The collection-specific UI screens are listed below, with a link to the section of this guide to find out more:

-- Analysis lets you analyze the data found in specific fields. - Dataimport shows you information about the current status of the Data Import Handler. - Documents provides a simple form allowing you to execute various Solr indexing commands directly from the browser. - Files shows the current core configuration files such as solrconfig.xml and schema.xml. - Ping lets you ping a named core and determine whether the core is active. - Plugins/Stats shows statistics for plugins and other installed components. - Query lets you submit a structured query about various elements of a core. - Replication shows you the current replication status for the core, and lets you enable/disable replication. - Schema Browser displays schema data in a browser window. - Segments Info Provides a visualization of the underlying Lucene index segments.
+- Analysis lets you analyze the data found in specific fields. - Dataimport shows you information about the current status of the Data Import Handler. - Documents provides a simple form allowing you to execute various Solr indexing commands directly from the browser. - Files shows the current core configuration files such as solrconfig.xml. - Query lets you submit a structured query about various elements of a core. - Schema Browser displays schema data in a browser window.